Web Comic Downloader

 - XKCDopen in new window

-The biggest thing you can do to help this project is to create definitions for your favourite web comics and e-mail them to me at firstname.lastname@example.org.
+The biggest thing you can do to help this project is to create definitions for your favourite web comics and add them in a Pull Requestopen in new window.
 I will bundle them with the next release and before you know it anyone will be able to download their favourite web comics with no hassles whatsoever.

 If you do encounter a problem with a specific web site (and you are sure that your definition is correct) then send me your definition and a link to the site and I'll see what I can do to fix it.